ihainan/SparkInternals/section1/rddPartitions.md

   /**
    * Slice a collection into numSlices sub-collections.
 One extra thing we do here is to treat Range
    * collections specially, encoding the slices as other Ranges to minimize memory cost.
 This makes
    * it efficient to run Spark over RDDs representing large sets of numbers.
+And if the collection
+   * is an inclusive Range, we use inclusive range for the last slice.
    */
   def slice[T: ClassTag](seq: Seq[T], numSlices: Int): Seq[Seq[T]] = {
     if (numSlices < 1) {